jianlgler/IST_labiagi/README.md

 At the moment there is no executable avaible, what I suggest is to open the folder with a Python IDE (VS Code, Atom...) and run the test.py.
 To control the output and change the input images edit the code variables (alpha, color, image names and paths).

+# Features

+## Content/Style tradeoff

+It is possible to control style's impact on the content image through a paramether used for instance normalization.

+## Preserve color

+Preserve the original content image color.

 # Author
 Gianluca Trovò, Computer Engineering Student, Sapienza, Rome